Ghost Tower of Warwick Castle

 As Richard tells the story ...

-For those who come to this epitome of English castles seeking encounters of a more spine-tingling nature, the 'Ghost Tower' is the place to visit.
+For those who come to this epitome of English castles seeking encounters of a more spine-tingling nature, the "Ghost Tower" is the place to visit.
 Sir Fulke Greville was granted Warwick Castle by King James I in 1604.
-At the time, the place had been unoccupied for 14 years and was in a ruinous condition.
-Fortunately, Greville, as well as a being a fine poet and playwright, was a rich and influential man, who slowly converted Warwick Castle into "the most princely seat within the midlands part of this realm".
+At the time, the site had been unoccupied for 14 years and was in a ruinous condition.
+Fortunately, Greville, as well as being a fine poet and playwright, was a rich and influential man who slowly converted Warwick Castle into "the most princely seat within the midlands part of this realm."
 Greville served as Chancellor of the Exchequer from 1614 to 1621.
-He was later raised to the peerage as Baron Brooke, and then appointed Commissioner of the Treasury.
+He was later raised to the peerage as Baron Brooke and then appointed Commissioner of the Treasury.

-Seven years later, thoughts of his own mortality led Greville to draw up a will.
-He had never married and had no children, so he decided to make slight provision for his servant, Ralph Haywood.
+Seven years later, thoughts of his mortality led Greville to draw a will.
+He had never married and had no children, so he made a little provision for his servant, Ralph Haywood.
 Haywood was not impressed with the paltry bequest and, in a fit of rage, stabbed his master while helping him dress at his house in London.
 It took the unfortunate Greville a month to die, his agony compounded by the surgeon's insistence on packing the wound with mutton fat.